mrbusche/backseatfan.com/_posts/2009-10-05-bcs-computer-rankings-week-5.md

                                 October 18th</td> </tr> </tbody> </table>

                                 <p>
-                                  Since I don't think it is possible for two SEC teams to play in a National Title game it looks like it will be&#8230;.
+                                  Since I don't think it is possible for two SEC teams to play in a National Title game it looks like it will be?.
                                 </p>

                                 <p>